 Usually, the passback process includes the following steps:

-- When a viewer visits a website and loads a page, the browser makes a call to the publisher’s ad server (first-party ad server) using an ad server tag (in our case, it will be GPT tag with passback functionality enabled).
+- When a viewer visits a website and loads a page, the browser makes a call to the publisher’s ad server (first-party ad server) using an ad server tag (in our case, it will be a GPT tag with passback functionality enabled).

 - The ad server tag returns an ad that consists of a third-party (buyers) ad server tag.

 - This third-party ad server tag makes a call to the third-party ad server via third-party ad networks and requests to deliver an eligible ad.

 - If the third-party ad server doesn’t have an ad to deliver, it returns a passback tag to the publisher’s web browser.
-The browser reads the passback tag and gets to know that it has to call publisher’s ad server again so that the server starts looking for ads from other ad networks.
+The browser reads the passback tag and gets to know that it has to call the publisher’s ad server again so that the server starts looking for ads from other ad networks.

 - Then, the publisher’s ad server tries to reach another third-party ad network and requests to deliver an ad.
 Again, if the second ad network has no ads, it returns the passback tag to the browser.
 The process continues until Google Ad Manager reaches out to all the trafficked ad networks.